suminohh/content-ops-starter/content/pages/blog/9-5-viscosity.md

 Colleagues who don't just care about work but about how we could work better together make the 9-5 a much more pleasant and rewarding time.
 I'm especially grateful for teammates who keep communication open and share the pieces that keep the projects rolling.
 Silos often emerge when an org is rushing to grow while juggling a full stack of projects to deliver, but when we take the time to share knowledge and check in, we grow and move forward together as a unit.

-I've come across different school of thoughts about work.
-Some people only care to show up to complete the task at hand and while others aim to enjoy the process.
+I've come across different schools of thought about work.
+Some people only care to show up to complete the task at hand, while others aim to make most out of the process.
 Work can't be sunshine and butterflies but I believe with the right attitude, 9-5 is an opportunity to upskill and continually better yourself in ways that make the work more meaningful.